Teamwork-CyberDesign/Angular2---SPA-Application/README.md

 ## Project Description

-This is a simple project management system that allows students, teachers and parents view in real time the education process in current school
+This is a simple school management system that allows students, teachers and parents to track the education process in real time.

 The application is hosted in the following domains:
 - <a href="https://cyber-design.herokuapp.com/">Heroku Link</a>